RobertGregg/RobertGregg.github.io/src/posts/2024-03-02-QR-Decomposition.md

 x = R^{-1} Q^\intercal b
 $$

 You can see once we have the decomposition, then substituting different outcome variables (i.e., different $b$ vectors) becomes trivial.
 However, as mentioned before, $Q$ and $R$ change whenever $A$ changes, so how can we use the above equation?
-The answer comes in two parts: eliminating $Q$ from the equation and Givens Rotations.
+The answer comes in two parts: eliminating $Q$ and Givens Rotations.

-To eliminate $Q$ from the equation we can make use of the [Normal Equation](https://mathworld.wolfram.com/NormalEquation.html).
+To eliminate $Q$ from the solution we can make use of the [Normal Equation](https://mathworld.wolfram.com/NormalEquation.html) form.
 Through some clever substitutions we can arrive at a solution for $x$ that does not depend on $Q$.

 $$
 \begin{align*}